 Ionization is this process of positively and negatively charging thousands of air molecules so that when they come into contact with the charged molecules they attract them off the charged object, or push them off the charged object.

-This high voltage corona of ions then interacts with electrons in nearby gas molecules.
+This corona of ions then interacts with electrons in nearby gas molecules.

-In assembly-line applications where you need to ensure charge is dissipated evenly across the surface of an object and done so that you are not waiting for the charge to dissipate the only option is to use AC ionizers.
+In automated assembly-line applications where you need to ensure charge is dissipated evenly across the surface of an object quickly so that you are not waiting for the charge to dissipate the only option is to use AC ionizers.

-If you were to use DC ionization in a fast-paced assembly line, “streaking” can occur: one side of an object can be reduced of its charge, and the other side of the object can be left untouched.
+If you were to use DC ionization on an automated assembly line, “streaking” can occur: one side of an object can be reduced of its charge, and the other side of the object can be left untouched.

 This is because DC ionizers have emitter points spaced apart, and are forced to shoot ions in sequence to achieve the same effect as AC ionizers running at line frequency.

 Direct current (DC) ionizers shoot both positive and negative ions through their emitter points at constant rates.
-Since the ions are emitted from separate points, there is much less recombination of ions- which can cause charge to accumulate in the air.
+Since the ions are emitted from separate points, there is much less recombination of ions over distance– which can cause charge to accumulate in the air.